-- a) The building can satisfactorily accommodate the increased number of residential units without the need for significant enlargement; - The existing residential curtilage can accommodate satisfactory vehicular access, parking and manoeuvring space, outdoor amenity space and outdoor/refuse storage to serve the increased number of residential units; - c) The alterations, and erection of any additional domestic outbuildings, required to increase the number of residential units maintain or enhance the character, appearance and setting of the building and, in the case of buildings of historic merit, also retain and incorporate features of historic interest; - d) There would be a satisfactory level of amenity for occupiers of the increased number of units created and occupiers of neighbouring and nearby properties; - e) There would be acceptable impacts on the character and appearance of the landscape setting; - The number of additional residential units created is commensurate with the accessibility of the site to services and facilities on foot, bicycle or by public transport; - g) The proposal would include sufficient sound insulation, natural daylight, ventilation, internal storage, shared facilities, fire safety and means of escape to provide a safe environment and satisfactory level of amenity of occupiers; - h) For non-self contained accommodation, the proposal would meet the relevant Houses in Multiple Occupation standards set out in the most up-to-date Teignbridge District Council's Housing Enforcement Policy. - 6.80 The subdivision of dwellings means the conversion of existing housing into a greater number of self-contained or non-self contained flats or dwellings.
+- a) The building can satisfactorily accommodate the increased number of residential units without the need for significant enlargement; - b) The existing residential curtilage can accommodate satisfactory vehicular access, parking and manoeuvring space, outdoor amenity space and outdoor/refuse storage to serve the increased number of residential units; - c) The alterations, and erection of any additional domestic outbuildings, required to increase the number of residential units maintain or enhance the character, appearance and setting of the building and, in the case of buildings of historic merit, also retain and incorporate features of historic interest; - d) There would be a satisfactory level of amenity for occupiers of the increased number of units created and occupiers of neighbouring and nearby properties; - e) There would be acceptable impacts on the character and appearance of the landscape setting; - f) The number of additional residential units created is commensurate with the accessibility of the site to services and facilities on foot, bicycle or by public transport; - g) The proposal would include sufficient sound insulation, natural daylight, ventilation, internal storage, shared facilities, fire safety and means of escape to provide a safe environment and satisfactory level of amenity of occupiers; - h) For non-self contained accommodation, the proposal would meet the relevant Houses in Multiple Occupation standards set out in the most up-to-date Teignbridge District Council's Housing Enforcement Policy. - 6.80 The subdivision of dwellings means the conversion of existing housing into a greater number of self-contained or non-self contained flats or dwellings.
 Subdivision of housing can raise both visual and amenity considerations, both for neighbours and potential occupiers.
 Policy H15 is supportive of subdivision in principle but introduces a number of checks to ensure that conversions are sensitive to their surroundings and provide an adequate level of amenity for potential future occupiers.
+As with the reuse and conversion of buildings in the countryside, the number of new residential units created will need to be considered in relation to the accessibility of the site.